treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 It's much easier to **get a minor change merged** if you get an early start and pick a small issue.

 But if your goal is to make a more substantial improvement to a project, then you probably won't get much code merged (if any) by the end of the day.
-For bigger changes, you'll likely **start your work at the sprints and continue it at home**, often with help from the project maintainers (often via comments on pull request and/or emails).
+For bigger changes, you'll likely **start your work at the sprints and continue it at home**, often with help from the project maintainers (via comments on pull request and/or emails).

 ## What to expect from the sprints